Andy Dalton Player Prop Bets for NFL Week 18 | Chicago vs. Minnesota 1/9/2022

 Matchup vs. Minnesota

-- Dalton averaged 105.3 passing yards per game in three matchups against the Vikings, 113.2 yards less than his over/under for Sunday.
+- Dalton's 105.3 passing yards per game in three matchups against the Vikings are 120.2 fewer yards than his over/under in Sunday's game.

-- In his only game with a TD pass against the Vikings over those outings, Dalton threw multiple touchdown passes.
+- Dalton had one multiple-TD outing over those matchups against the Vikings.

 - Note: Dalton's stats vs. Vikings date back to 2016.

-- The Vikings have the NFL's 28th-ranked pass defense this season, surrendering 272.1 yards per game through the air.
+- This week Dalton will face the NFL's 28th-ranked pass defense (272.1 yards allowed per game).

-- The Vikings have allowed 28 passing TDs this season (1.8 per game), ranking them 24th among NFL defenses.
+- The Vikings have allowed 28 passing TDs this year (1.8 per game), ranking them 24th among NFL defenses.

 Recent Performances